argoproj/argo-events/gateways/community/slack/README.md

 **Note:** The gateway will not register the webhook endpoint on Slack.
 You need to manually do it.

+**How to get the URL for the service?**

+Depending upon the Kubernetes provider, you can create the Ingress or Route.

 ## Setup

 **1. Install Gateway**